Palaniappan12345/CSV_file_to_Sqlite3_database/README.md

 In eg3 database , a full program for a actor_score database table.

 I have shown a step by step concept on how to import a csv file into sqlite3 database.

+**I have not posted any csv file you can use any csv file and run the program.